 However, even if you have no Bucks ancestors that you know of, it’s a fascinating document for any family or social historian, as it provides a snapshot of society on the brink of industrialisation.
 Though the vast majority of men were farmers or farm employees, and many others worked in ancient trades such as blacksmithing and carpentry, towns could also support teachers, transport workers, wine merchants, tea dealers, watchmakers, and even dance instructors.
 Apprentices are noted – presumably since they were tied to their employers.
 Scanning the pages, you’ll find many long-obsolete but evocative occupations, such as a ratcatcher, a cake man, a perukemaker, a sieve bottomer, 35 higlers, and a pig poker.

-The register also notes the religion of Jews, Quakers and other ‘dissenters’, some of whom would not have been willing or perhaps permitted to serve in the military.
+The register also notes the religion of non-Anglicans — Jews and Protestant ‘dissenters’, some of whom would not have been willing or perhaps permitted to serve in the military.
 Although quakers were officially exempt, about 40 were mistakenly listed.

 Physical and mental health problems are also recorded.
 The proportion of men with missing eyes, limbs and fingers, or who were lame, infirm or ‘subject to fits’, highlights the danger of their work as well as the lack of medicine and surgical interventions available to manage injuries and chronic diseases.
 Other men are recorded as ‘insane’, ‘idiot’, or ‘nervous’.
-I’m not sure how many of those with health problems would nevertheless have been considered fit to serve.
-One who probably was not, is William Weaver in St Leonard’s (one of my ancestral villages); one of two ‘quack doctors’ in the county (according to himself or others?), William was noted to be ‘lame dead’!!
+Between 750-900 men in total were considered unfit to fight.
+Hopefully that included William Weaver in St Leonards (one of my ancestral villages); one of two ‘quack doctors’ in the county (according to himself or others?), William was noted to be ‘lame dead’!!

 My own Bucks posse